Vets-Who-Code/Prework/README.md

 JavaScript is where you go from being an artist to being a wizard in web development.
 A deep knowledge of JavaScript fundamentals will make you a highly employable developer.
 Complete Javascript Info to get a good beginner grasp of JS.

 JavaScript is derived from ECMAScript.
 This is important since new versions come out having major impact on JavaScript.
-Read through this resource to understand the newest version of ECMAScript:
+Read through this resource from the intro to at least section 5.4 on Arrays to understand the newest version of ECMAScript: